codejedi-ai/CS241-wlp4-compile-pipeline/README.md

 1. **Scanner**: Add new token types to the DFA
 2. **Parser**: Update grammar in `WLP4.lr1`
 3. **Code Generator**: Add code generation rules for new constructs
-4. **MIPS to x86 Converter**: Add new instruction mappings and register allocation strategies
+4. **MIPS Emulator**: Add support for new MIPS instructions or runtime functions

 ## License